The Memorial Orchestra

 The orchestra has performed twice as Honor Orchestra - state champions at the Texas Music Educators Association in San Antonio, and has placed many of its members in the prestigious Texas All-State Orchestras.

-The orchestra membership is divided by audition into four distinct string orchestras and are conducted by Bingiee Shiu and Danielle Prontka.
+The orchestra membership is divided by audition into five distinct string orchestras and are conducted by Danielle Prontka and Matthew Chan.
 Each class is team taught and can be split into section rehearsals as needed.
-The classes meet daily for an hour and combine for one evening each week to form what we call BigMo – Big Memorial Orchestra.
+The Sinfonia and Lyrica classes meet daily for two hours and combine for one evening each week to form what we call BigMo – Big Memorial Orchestra.

 Each year, the orchestra sets a major goal for emphasis in improvement in the area of music performance - as well as in character education.
 The goals for the past few years have included rhythm, small ensemble skills and tone production.
-This year, the orchestra is concentrating on REALIGN as it's musical goal and WHAT'S YOUR STORY? as it's character goal.
+This year, the orchestra is concentrating on ONE VOICE as it's musical goal and BUILD A BRIDGE as it's character goal.

 Approximately 80% of the orchestra's students enhance their learning through private studies, and in addition, the Memorial Orchestra represents a broad cross section of the student body.
 Its members participate in sports, service organizations, academic clubs and other fine arts.
 Many of our string players have been named National Merit Finalists, HOBY Award winners and valedictorian.
 Despite a tremendously busy schedule of academic and extra-curricular events, orchestra members remain a close-knit group who find time to socialize with each other.
 Typical events include a back to school party, a progressive dinner, the Sound Rally, various fund-raisers and a banquet at the end of the year.